thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

  * The total amount of elements in the iterated variable.
 This is the `size` property.
  * The _iter variable_ for each iteration.
 This is the `current` property.
  * Whether the current iteration is even or odd.
-This are the `even/odd` boolean properties.
+These are the `even/odd` boolean properties.
  * Whether the current iteration is the first one.
 This is the `first` boolean property.